davepar/gcalendarsync/README.md

 In the spreadsheet, select the desired sheet (tabs at the bottom of the spreadsheet) and then look for a "Calendar Sync" menu.
 Choose "Update from Calendar" or "Update to Calendar" depending on the direction you want to sync.
-The first time you run it, a dialog will pop up asking for authorization to manage the calendar and spreadsheet.
+The first time you do this, an "Authorization Required" dialog will pop up.
+Click "Continue" and select your account in the next dialog.
+Then a somewhat scary dialog will appear.
+Google is trying to protect against some malicious Apps scripts that were floating around.
+I haven't jumped through the steps yet to become a trusted developer.
+By publishing the source for this script, everybody can verify for themselves that it isn't doing anything nefarious.
+If you trust that, click on "Advanced" and then the link at the bottom ending in "unsafe".
+Finally, click "Allow" in the next dialog.

 Depending on the number of changes, the script runs in a few seconds to a few minutes.

 ## Automatically syncing

 You can also set up the script to automatically update a calendar whenever the sheet is updated.
-This is really handy if your sheet is associated with a form for letting people add events.
+This is really handy if your sheet is associated with a form for adding events.

 Use the Run -> Run function menu to execute the "createSpreadsheetEditTrigger" function one time.
 You will need to approve some special permissions.
 A popup dialog will say "This app isn't verified".
-This is because the spreadsheet will be modified the calendar even when you aren't logged in.
+This is because the spreadsheet will be modifying the calendar even when you aren't logged in.
 You can get around this by clicking "Advanced" in the dialog and then clicking on your spreadsheet name.
 Approve the permissions in the next dialog.
 You can modify the trigger by reading the